We're helping local businesses unlock savings.

 - Positive cashflow outcome the from project – often from day one

 - Environmental leadership in the community

 What can be funded?

-Finance can be used to fund a broad range of upgrade works, such as solar, waste and water projects.
-The project just needs to improve the energy, water, environmental efficiency, or overall sustainability of an existing building.
+Finance is used to fund a broad range of upgrade works, such as solar, waste and water projects.
+The project needs to improve the energy, water, environmental efficiency, or overall sustainability of an existing building.
 Popular projects include:

 - Solar systems, solar photovoltaic (PV) panels and battery solutions

 - Energy efficiency upgrades – such as lighting and control

 - Heating, ventilation, and air conditioning (HVAC) systems